Monkey

 Demonstrated a lamp with a carbonised paper filament, in 1860, and patented an improved version in 1880 Click to show or hide the answer

-Made improvements to Swan's design, and patented his version – the world's first reliable (therefore marketable) light bulb – in the US (with Swan's agreement) in 1878 Click to show or hide the answer
+Made improvements to Swan's design, and patented his version – the world's first practical, reliable, long–lasting (and therefore marketable) incandescent light bulb – in the US (with Swan's agreement) in 1878 Click to show or hide the answer

 If setting questions about Swan and/or Edison, remember that Swan demonstrated his lamp in 1860 but didn't patent it until 1880, while Edison first patented his version (in the USA) in 1878.